 - notify your importer or agent

-Email APHA Centre for International Trade (CIT) at email@example.com to return a consignment.
-In the title of the email state clearly that the message relates to the return of a consignment.
+You should state that the message relates to the return of a consignment.

 Attach these documents to the email:

-- a declaration from the EU BCP describing the reason for refusal of entry
+- a declaration from the EU BCP describing the reason why the products were rejected

 - the original export certificate for the returned product

-If the consignment did not require a veterinary certificate or did not have a certificate for export you must present a commercial invoice or similar that verifies the returned consignment corresponds with the one that was exported
+If the consignment does not have a veterinary certificate or EHC you must have a commercial invoice or similar document that verifies the returned consignment is the same one that was exported.

 - place and date of unloading and reloading of the consignment